dd86k/aliceserver/README.md

 Aliceserver is a debugger server implementing the DAP and MI protocols, using [Alicedbg](https://github.com/dd86k/alicedbg) as the debugger back-end.

-**This is major work in progress!**
+    ⚠️ This work in progress!

-Don't expect it to replace GDB or LLDB any time soon.
+    Everything is experimental, don't expect it to replace GDB or LLDB any time soon.

 Why?
 - lldb-mi is generally no longer available as a prebuilt binary after LLDB 9.0.1.